Lxvxo/AI-YOLO-DETECTION/README.md

 # AI-YOLO-DETECTION

 This is YOLO implementation was used in a major group project to build an intelligent mobile robot.
+(Link: https://cpefr-my.sharepoint.com/:f:/g/personal/nadim_ben-hassen_cpe_fr/Es3vKBCCKbtCrGMVlK9czWEBJZku4C8nCP6BKb1qPfvW_A?e=aQCu4O)

 In this section, I will detail the technical aspects and the algorithms used to allow the robot to detect and track humans in its environment in real time.